JonQuxBurton/BasketApi/README.md

 ## Overview

-This document describes the prototype Basket REST API.
+This document describes the prototype of the Basket REST API.
 The design of the API is modeled on the following references:

 ["Building a RESTful API with ASP.NET Core" Pluralsight course by Kevin Dockx](https://app.pluralsight.com/library/courses/asp-dot-net-core-restful-api-building/table-of-contents)